 “It doesn’t even matter anymore,” he replied.

-But it did.
-After the roller coaster day I’ve had and the pain I had done my best to suppress, the thought of only two more “up and down’s” made the whole thing a little more bearable.
+After the roller coaster day I had and the pain I had done my best to suppress, the thought of only two more “up and down’s” made the whole thing a little more bearable.

 Monday, May 4th was the day I had given myself to decide if was even going to run this race.
 I hadn’t run in over a week.
 Hailey and I got home from our normal Monday spin class and I ran a few miles on the treadmill but didn’t feel anywhere near 100%.
 I decided to drop down to the 50k if possible, or even drop the race all together until I stumbled upon the Ice Age Trail 50 preview.
 I was shocked to see my name.
 I couldn’t drop now.
 I was disappointed and couldn’t believe I was in this situation AGAIN.

 I hadn’t run anything more than 2 miles in two weeks leading up to the race.
 I tried to get a few short runs in on Tuesday and Wednesday.
-By short, I mean only 2 miles.
 My hip didn’t exactly hurt, but it felt weird.
 Oddly enough, the weirdness went away as the time went by; almost like after it warmed up it felt better.

 I had to take a chance.